playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 ## Advanced validation

 Play's built-in validation module is using [Hibernate Validator](http://hibernate.org/validator/) under the hood.
-This means we can take advantage of features defined in the [`JSR-303` (Bean Validation 1.0)](http://beanvalidation.org/1.0/spec/) and [`JSR-349` (Bean Validation 1.1)](http://beanvalidation.org/1.1/spec/1.1.0.cr3/).
-The Hibernate Validator documentation can be found [here](https://docs.jboss.org/hibernate/validator/5.4/reference/en-US/html_single/).
+This means we can take advantage of features defined in the [`JSR-380` (Bean Validation 2.0)](http://beanvalidation.org/2.0/spec/).
+The Hibernate Validator documentation can be found [here](https://docs.jboss.org/hibernate/validator/6.0/reference/en-US/html_single/).

 ### Cross field validation

-To validate the state of an entire object we can make use of [class-level constraints](https://docs.jboss.org/hibernate/validator/5.4/reference/en-US/html_single/#section-class-level-constraints).
+To validate the state of an entire object we can make use of [class-level constraints](https://docs.jboss.org/hibernate/validator/6.0/reference/en-US/html_single/#section-class-level-constraints).
 To free you from the burden of implementing your own class-level constraint(s), Play out-of-the-box already provides a generic implementation of such constraint which should cover at least the most common use cases.

 Now let's see how this works: To define an ad-hoc validation, all you need to do is annotate your form class with Play's provided class-level constraint (`@Validate`) and implement the corresponding interface (in this case `Validatable<String>`) - which forces you to override a `validate` method: